lfe/rebar3/README.md

-# lfe
+# rebar3_lfe

-A comprehensive LFE rebar3 plugin for all your LFE tooling needs
+*A comprehensive LFE rebar3 plugin for all your LFE tooling needs*